Donald Trump And Kim Richards — An Item? RHOBH Star Reveals ‘Dinner,’ Won’t Confirm Intimate Details

 That reality TV star was none other than the man who is now called the president of the United States — Donald Trump.

-Since bursting onto the New York City social scene in 1977 with his marriage to Czech fashion model Ivana Zelníčková — who quickly became better known as Ivana Trump — the real estate mogul has frequently made news with his extracurricular activities involving his private, or not-so-private, life.
+Since bursting onto the New York City social scene in 1977 with his marriage to Czech fashion model Ivana Zelníčková — who quickly became better known as Ivana Trump — the real estate mogul has frequently made news for his extracurricular activities involving his private, or not-so-private, life.

 His marriage to Ivana Trump ended in 1992 when Donald Trump engaged in a highly public, extramarital affair with another fashion model, this one an American named Marla Maples.
-But the number of Trump’s affairs since then is difficult to tablulate, as he has often boasted of women he claims as his sexual conquests — and once claimed that, “I would bet you most of the powerful men running companies are having affairs.”
+But the number of Trump’s affairs since then is difficult to tabulate, as he has often boasted of women he claims as his sexual conquests — and once claimed, “I would bet you most of the powerful men running companies are having affairs.”

 Apparently, one of Trump’s dating episodes came across a dinner table from Richards, according to Richards herself.
 But the now-52-year-old former Real Housewives fixture refused to elaborate on the details of the date — not even revealing when it took place.
 In other words, whether Trump was married or not at the time of the date with Richards cannot be determined.